 The U.S. Census records 2,816,061 people in the City of Los Angeles and 7,032,075 people for all Los Angeles County.
 TWA begins flying the first wide-bodied jet service (Boeing 747s) out of Los Angeles International Airport (LAX) between L.A. and New York.
 The Plaza de la Raza Cultural Center is established in Lincolns Heights in the closed Lincoln Park and its decayed boathouse.
 The center’s founding was led by actress Margo Albert and trade union activist Frank Lopez.
 Lopez’s wife, Ann Lopez, is said to have raised the $36 for the non-profit incorporation fee by knitting and selling a poncho.
-The anti-Vietnam War Chicano Moratorium march at Laguna Park (present-day Ruben Salazar Park) in East Los Angeles erupts into a riot after police attempt to disperse the crowd with tear gas.
-Three are left dead, 60 are injured, and $1 million worth of property is damaged.
-A police tear gas projectile fired into a nearby bar during the confrontation kills television newsman Ruben Salazar.
+From 20,000 to 30,000 people march down Whittier Boulevard as part of the anti-Vietnam War Chicano Moratorium to rally at Laguna Park (present-day Ruben Salazar Park) in East Los Angeles.
+At some point, police declare the demonstration an illegal assembly and attempt to disperse the crowd with tear gas.
+Angry demonstrators respond by clashing with police and destroying nearby commercial properties.
+Four people are killed by police, 60 injured, and $1 million worth of property is damaged.
+A police tear gas projectile fired into a nearby bar during the confrontation kills award-winning journalist and television newsman Ruben Salazar.
 A strike by Los Angeles City schoolteachers paralyzes the school system for four and a half weeks.
 Superior Court Judge Albert Gietelson sets September 1971 as the deadline for Los Angeles City schools to become fully desegregated.
 Judge Gietelson later faces an assassination attempt and is then defeated for re-election.
 His court edict continued to stand.

 A 6.6-magnitude earthquake centered in Sylmar causes 65 deaths and $505 million in damage.
 Another Great Bel Air Fire consumes 84 luxury homes.
 The Chrysler auto plant in the City of Commerce closes.
 The Palmdale Air Terminal is dedicated and opens air service into Palmdale.